Only Connect: Bridging the Urban-Rural Divide Through Theater

 The theater is still several months away from knowing if the project has made any real difference, and if that urban-rural divide has been, if not eradicated entirely, at least somewhat mitigated.
 Ridgely, however, is optimistic because he believes in the power of the arts.
 As he said, “What art does is it, even in small little ways, shatters that illusion of separation.”

-This story originally appeared in the 2019 NEA Arts magazine issue, Working on the Spirit and the Mind: The Healing Power of the Arts.
+This story originally appeared in the American Artscape (NEA Arts) issue Working on the Spirit and the Mind: The Healing Power of the Arts.